 Why is this an important value for people to have?

 - How could this value help people face and overcome a barrier?
 Provide an example.

-Step 4: Move on to Lesson 3: Breaking Barriers Essay Organizer: Writing About Your Barriers for Grades 4–8 to help students organize their topics and main ideas for writing their essays.
+Step 5: Have students reflect on their own barriers, and how they have used Jackie Robinson’s values to face those barriers, in preparation for writing essays.
+Move on to Lesson 3: Breaking Barriers Essay Organizer: Writing About Your Barriers for Grades 4–8 to help students organize their topics and main ideas for writing their essays.